crpietschmann/portfolio/_imports/_posts/2009-03-26-aspnet-mvc-implement-theme-folders-using-a-custom-viewengine.markdown

         return virtualPath;
     }
 }</pre>
-<p>&nbsp;</p>

 <h3>Create a ThemeControllerBase Class to Initially Set the Theme to Use</h3>

-<p>One additional step that&rsquo;s necessary when using the above WebFormThemeViewEngine is to create a custom Controller Base Class, and inherit from it with all your Controllers.
+One additional step that&rsquo;s necessary when using the above WebFormThemeViewEngine is to create a custom Controller Base Class, and inherit from it with all your Controllers.
 This ThemeControllerBase class needs to set the Theme to use within the &ldquo;HttpContext.Items[&ldquo;themeName&rdquo;]&rdquo;.
-If you miss or skip this step you will get an exception and will not be able to run the website.</p>
+If you miss or skip this step you will get an exception and will not be able to run the website.

-<p>The ThemeControllerBase class used in this example includes code that allows you to specify the Theme to use by passing it in using the QueryString like this: <em>&ldquo;http://localhost/Default.aspx?theme=Red&rdquo;</em></p>
+The ThemeControllerBase class used in this example includes code that allows you to specify the Theme to use by passing it in using the QueryString like this: <em>&ldquo;http://localhost/Default.aspx?theme=Red&rdquo;</em>

-<p>Here&rsquo;s the code for the ThemeControllerBase class:</p>
+Here&rsquo;s the code for the ThemeControllerBase class:
 <pre class="brush: c-sharp; first-line: 1; tab-size: 4; toolbar: false; ">public abstract class ThemeControllerBase : Controller
 {
     protected override void Execute(System.Web.Routing.RequestContext requestContext)